Accelerated Program Guidelines

 - Have the student apply to the Graduate School.
 In the application, the student should

-select at least one term after they finish their undergraduate degree.
-This is due
+select a term after they finish their undergraduate degree.
+This is due to Banner’s

-to Banner’s current restriction that a student cannot be an undergraduate and a graduate
+current restriction that a student cannot be an undergraduate and a graduate student

-student at the same time.
-By being accepted into the accelerated program a student
+at the same time.
+By being accepted into the accelerated program a student can take

 - We acknowledge this application has a $60 fee and departments may either cover the costs from departmental funds or have the student pay the fee.